 Porto Rotondo — All That Glitters

 Porto Rotondo is the chief competitor of Porto Cervo.
-It lies on Costa Smeralda just a little further South than Porto Cervo.
+It lies a little further South than Porto Cervo.
 They are just a 30-minute drive apart!
-Porto Rotondo is filled with exclusive nightclubs, breathtaking beaches, and chic boutiques.
-This high-class city is quite the place to visit!
+Porto Rotondo is a picturesque village filled with exclusive nightclubs, breathtaking beaches, and chic boutiques.
 Home to a thousand inhabitants, it can house over 30,000 tourists.
 And with 800 moorings for boats, it outdoes Porto Rotondo in that regard.
 In fact, it’s home to the Porto Rotondo Yacht Club, founded in 1985, which only solidifies this city’s luxe-factor.

 Porto Rotondo was architecturally styled after Venice and was named for the circular bay which it is nestled around.
-The village is picturesque and the beaches are idyllic.
+The nearby beaches are idyllic.
 Porto Rotondo is ritzy for a reason!
 In Porto Rotondo, take a boat tour, have a drink at Paguro, and throw your beach towel down at Spiaggia di Ira.

 Cannigione – A Scuba Diver’s Paradise

-Cannigione is a coastal district that lies in Arzachena; it’s one of the most visited beaches on Costa Smeralda.
-For the sake of mental maps, it sits roughly 10 kilometers east of Porto Cervo, and 10 kilometers away from Arzachena.
+Cannigione is sits roughly 10 kilometers east of Porto Cervo, and 10 kilometers away from Arzachena.
 It’s a popular route to boat between these cities.

 If you feel like hopping on a boat, why not take it to the Maddalena Archipelago National Park (you can book your tour here).
 Or ride on over to the Stagno di Padula Saloni, a small pond home to fantastically unique birds – from the purple heron and black stork to the rare phoenix— okay, just kidding about the last one!